Characterization of TRIGA RC-1 neutron irradiation facilities for radiation damage testing: Experimental methods

 where $t_{\text{irr}}$ is the irradiation time and $\lambda$ is the decay constant.
 Finally, the experimental measurements of $R$ are used to extract information about the neutron flux $\phi(E)$, exploiting the following physics relation:

 where $\mathcal{N}$ is the number of target isotopes in the sample, and $\sigma(E)$ is the activation cross section.

-To determine the neutron flux intensity and its energy spectrum, we apply the unfolding method described in Ref.~\cite{BayesianSpectrum}, which requires measuring the activation rates of several reactions.
-This technique relies on the fact that the activation cross sections have different energy dependence, thus each reaction is a neutron-sensitive probe in specific energy ranges.
+To determine the neutron flux intensity and its energy spectrum, we apply the unfolding method described in Ref.~\cite{BayesianSpectrum}.
+As compared with other unfolding techniques~\cite{Reginatto2010}, the Bayesian approach provides rigorous propagation of experimental uncertainties and allows to include \textit{a priori} information about the neutron flux.
+This technique requires measuring the activation rates of several reactions and relies on the fact that the activation cross sections have different energy dependence, thus each reaction is a neutron-sensitive probe in specific energy ranges.
 The reactions are chosen with the criterion of diversifying as much as possible the energy regions of higher neutron-sensitivity, thus improving the accuracy of the unfolded results.
 Radiative capture $(n,\gamma)$ reactions are particularly suitable for measuring the neutron flux in the thermal range and in the intermediate one where capture resonances show up, whereas fast neutrons can be effectively measured exploiting threshold reactions such as, for example, $(n,p)$, $(n,\alpha)$, $(n,n')$, $(n,np)$, and $(n,2n)$.